 TireRack.com tire experts include four sets of tires that they classify as high-performance all-season: Goodyear Eagle Sport All-Season, Kumho Ecsta PA-31, Sumitomo HTR A/S P01 and Yokohama AVID ENVigor.
 With excellent performance and comfort, Kumho takes first place overall.

 Review: Testing High Performance All-Season Tires: Which Tires Can Help Give Your Vehicle Good Handling?, Editors of TireRack.com, Sept.
 20, 2013

 2. Tire Rack

-About 60 owners rate the Kumho Ecsta PA31 here, with feedback compiled in owner reviews and an ongoing customer survey.
-The Ecsta PA31 has an average rating of 8.14 out of 10, with the highest scores overall in the high-performance all-season category.
+More than 190 owners rate the Kumho Ecsta PA31 here, with feedback compiled in owner reviews and an ongoing customer survey.
+The Ecsta PA31 has an average rating of 4 stars out of 5, ranking third of 16 in the high-performance all-season category.

 Review: Kumho Ecsta PA31, Contributors to TireRack.com, As of September 2015

 The Kumho Ecsta PA31 earns an overall score of about 4.5 stars out of 5 in more than 80 reviews.
 Many say this tire is a great value, and performs better than more well-known tires that they have upgraded from.

 Review: Kumho Ecsta PA31, Contributors to TreadDepot.com, As of September 2015